-A Overview of Safety Considerations
+Overview of Safety Considerations

-The purpose of the Safety Element is to identify and appraise hazards in the community in order to assure community safety.
-The Safety Element focuses on protection of the community from risks associated with earthquakes, floods, fires, toxic waste, and other hazards.
-In addition, issues such as disaster preparedness and emergency evacuation routes are addressed in the Safety Element.
-Some level of risk associated with these factors is unavoidable; the Safety Element is the means by which the City defines what measures will be undertaken to reduce these risks to levels determined by the City to be reasonable.
+The Safety Element provides a framework for planning for and responding to potential hazards in the city.
+The purpose of the Safety Element is to identify and appraise risks in the community and provide high-level strategies for mitigating risks and ensuring the wellness of the community, city services, and infrastructure.
+The Safety Element focuses on protection of the community from hazards associated with climate change, earthquakes, floods, fires, toxic waste, and other hazards.
+In addition, issues such as disaster preparedness and residential areas without two emergency evacuation routes are addressed.

-The extent of a hazard depends on local conditions, since most hazards are confined to a particular area or site.
-Various health and safety hazards should be considered in planning the location, design, intensity, density and type of land uses in a given area.
-Long-term costs to the City, such as maintenance, liability exposure and emergency services, are potentially greater where high hazards exist.
+Some level of risk associated with these factors is unavoidable; the Safety Element is the means by which the City defines what measures will be undertaken to reduce these risks.
+The extent of a hazard depends on local conditions since most hazards are confined to a particular area or site.
+Various health and safety hazards should be considered in planning the location, design, intensity, density, and type of land uses in a given area.
+Long-term costs to the City, such as maintenance, liability exposure, and emergency services are potentially greater where high hazards exist.